-- 45.9 (d) In addition to the fees under paragraphs (b) and (c), a fee of \$600 must be paid for 45.10 an initial application that: (1) has had four revisions, corrections, amendment requests, or - 45.11 application reminders for the same application or registration requirement; or (2) cumulatively - 45.12 has had six revisions, corrections, amendment requests, or application reminders for the - 45.13 same license application and the school seeks to continue with the application process with - 45.14 additional application submissions.
-If this fee is paid, the school may submit two final - 45.15 application submissions for review prior to application denial under section 136A.65, - 45.16 subdivision 8.
-This provision excludes from its scope nonrepetitive questions or clarifications - 45.17 initiated by the school before the submission of the application, initial interpretation questions - 45.18 or inquiries from the office regarding a completed application, and initial requests from the - 45.19 office for verification or validation of a completed application.
+- 45.9 (d) In addition to the fees under paragraphs (b) and (c), a fee of \$600 must be paid for - 45.10 an initial application that: (1) has had four revisions, corrections, amendment requests, or - 45.11 application reminders for the same application or registration requirement; or (2) cumulatively - 45.12 has had six revisions, corrections, amendment requests, or application reminders for the 45.13 same license application and the school seeks to continue with the application process with - 45.15 same incense application and the school seeks to continue with the application process with 45.14 additional application submissions.
+If this fee is paid, the school may submit two final - 45.14 additional application submissions.
+If this fee is paid, the school may submit two mail 45.15 application submissions for review prior to application denial under section 136A.65, - 45.16 subdivision 8.
+This provision excludes from its scope nonrepetitive questions or clarifications - 45.17 initiated by the school before the submission of the application, initial interpretation questions - 45.17 Initiated by the senior before the submission of the application, initial interpretation question 45.18 or inquiries from the office regarding a completed application, and initial requests from the - 45.19 office for verification or validation of a completed application.